|

 【Pre-Learning】Students will be provided with lecture notes and handouts beforehand.
 Please read them before the class.

-Guest lectures and regular group discussions are also planned.
+Guest lectures and regular group discussions are also scheduled.

 Grading Criteria and Methods